The effect of confinement and stiffness on the conformational change of a semiflexible homopolymer chain: The force of the confinement

 \section{The force of the confinement}

 The free energy of the chain is written in the unit of thermal energy $k_bT$(=25.875meV) per monomer at room temperature ($T$=300K).
 We use the value of step length (monomer size) 4.14 \AA.
-So that force can be expressed in the unit of 10$pN$.
-Since, the force of confinement is of the order $pN$ and, therefore, the force can be measured with the help of $AFM$.
-The nature of variation of the confining force per monomer $f(n,k)$ with constraints separation ($n$) is a hyperbola [or in other words $f(n,k)*n$=constant].
-Therefore, log-log plot of $f(n,k)-n$ is a straight line for the confined flexible ($k=1$) and the confined semiflexible chain $k$= (0.7 and 0.4) (as shown in the figure 6).
+So that the force can be expressed in the unit of 10$pN$.
+Since, the force of confinement is of the order $pN$ and, therefore, the force may be measured with the help of $AFM$.
+The nature of variation of the confining force per monomer [$f(n,k)$] with the constraints separation ($n$) is a curve so that $f(n,k)*n^{q(k)}$=constant, where $q(k)$ is a fraction and the value of $q(k)$ depends on the stiffness of the chain.
+Therefore, the log-log plot of $f(n,k)-n$ is a straight line for the confined flexible ($k=1$) and the confined semiflexible chain ($k$= (0.7 and 0.4), as shown in the figure 6).
 The slope of $ln[f(n,k)]$-$ln[n]$ curve is varying gradually from -2.5189 (for the confined flexible chain) to -2.4266 for the confined semiflexible chain ($k$=0.4).

 Finally, in figure 7, we have shown the variation of $\mu_c=\frac{1}{g_c(n,k)}$ with $n$ to discuss the role of the stiffness $k$ and the confinement on the conformational statistics of the chain.